 - Check that you meet the criteria

-- Be aware of the deadline and do not be late in submitting your application
+- Be aware of the deadline and make sure you submit in time

-- State any special personal or family circumstances affecting your need for financial assistance
+- Do you have any personal or family circumstances that contribute to your need for financial assistance?

-- Make sure your letter is neatly typed, well written and does not contain grammatical errors or misspelled words,
+- Make sure your application is neatly typed, well-written and does not contain any errors or typos

 - For applications through the GCU scholarship portal (not including application direct to organisations) please type your draft in a word/office document and then transfer to the application once you are happy with your submission, as the portal may timeout when you are deep in thought of what to write next … then you could lose all work!!